gomorpheus/morpheus-docs/integration_guides/Backups/veeam.rst

    Enabled
       Enable the Veeam integration
    Host
-      IP or Hostname of the Veeam server.
+      IP or Hostname of the Veeam server, must be HTTPS for VEEAM 10 Port
-   Port
-      Port number configured to access the Veeam server Username
+      Port number configured to access the Veeam server, must be 9398 for VEEAM 10 Username
       Admin Username for Veeam
    Password